Laulajatar/my-oblivion-mods/Display Skill Perk Effects/docs/Display Skill Perk Effects - Readme.txt

 - Av Latta Magicka
   Shows all magic school perks
   Shows magic sneak damage for touch and target
-  Note: Av Latta Magicka already displays potion and summon limit itself
+  Note: Av Latta Magicka already displays summon limit itself
+- De Rerum Dirennis
+  Shows the new Alchemy perks
+  Note: De Rerum Dirennis already displays potion limit itself
 - Oscuro's Oblivion Overhaul
   Shows which locks you can pick with security (this isn't 100% accurate, as the values for locks have a pretty wide range)
 - Skill based harvest chance